diogoaurelio/schedoscopeWiki/Test-Framework.md

   in the current result row.
 The value is returned in a typesafe manner, and can be compared using the full [Scalatest matcher](http://scalatest.org/user_guide/using_matchers)
   functionality (e.g. `shouldBe` , `shouldHaveLength`, ...).

+## Alternative Testing Styles

+Schedoscope offers some slight variations from the standart test style to enhance the readability and runtime for certain test scenarios.

+#### Pre-transforming the View Under Test

+#### Reusing HiveSchemas Inside a Test Suite

 ## Advanced Features